zhijieshi/cse3666/misc/myhdl.md

 virtual environment before you run any Python scripts that use MyHDL.

 The command to start Python may change in the virtual environment.
-For example, on a SoE virtual PC, the command is `py` in the native system environment and it is `python` in the virtual environment.
+For example, on the Engineering virtual PC, the command is `py` in the native system environment and it is `python` in the virtual environment.

 ## MyHDL Resources